top of page

 What I find most interesting is how the church seemingly had no problem encoding this pagan philosophy into their architecture.
 France's most famous Gothic cathedral the Cathédrale Notre-Dame de Chartres dedicated to the Virgin Mary is aligned to the sun during summer solstice.
 The sun shines its light right through a window strangely enough dedicated to Apollo who we all know was a Greek sun god.
 The Greek god Apollo would later be identified with the Egyptian sun god Horus.

-This all seems rather sacrilegious to the average person unless the people with the occult knowledge to construct Chartres saw interconnections and universal truths in multiple faiths.
-It was something that they did not seem to find contradictory at all.
-It is well known that Chartes Black Madonna and child bears a strong resemblance to the Egyptian mother and child Isis and Horus.
-It seems as though these hermetic builders were blending old ideas with the new and with great success, and yet subtly through solar alignments still acknowledging the source of their wisdom.
+To the average person, this might appear quite sacrilegious unless those with the esoteric knowledge to build Chartres perceived connections and universal truths across various faiths.
+They did not seem to find this contradictory in the least.
+It's well recognized that the Black Madonna and child at Chartres strongly resemble the Egyptian mother and child, Isis and Horus.
+It appears that these hermetic builders were successfully integrating ancient ideas with new ones, while subtly acknowledging the source of their wisdom through solar alignments.

-It must be noted that recently the Black Madonna at Chartres has been whitened under the guise of restoration many in both the African-centered community, and occult community will only see this as another way to keep people cut off from our more ancient past.
+It is important to note that the Black Madonna at Chartres has recently been whitened under the pretext of restoration.
+Many in both the African-centered and occult communities view this as yet another attempt to disconnect people from our ancient history.

-At this point let me conclude by returning back to Philadelphia's City Hall.
-City Hall just like the Temple of Karnak, Washington D.C., St. Peter's Basillica, the Hagia Sophia, Chartres, and the Arc de Triomphe on the Champs-Elysees was built using the same occult hermetic principals of "as above so below."
-City Hall is aligned to the sun on October 13th.
-If you are lucky enough to be on Market street on a clear cloudless day right before dawn you will witness a site that few are aware of, and that is the sun rising above the horizon its rays shining down Market Street through the arch that seemingly holds up Philadelphia's central seat of government.
+In conclusion, let's return to Philadelphia's City Hall.
+Similar to the Temple of Karnak, Washington D.C., St. Peter's Basilica, the Hagia Sophia, Chartres, and the Arc de Triomphe on the Champs-Elysees, City Hall was constructed using the same occult hermetic principles of "as above, so below."
+City Hall is aligned with the sun on October 13th, a date of great significance to the Freemasons.
+If you happen to be on Market Street on a clear, cloudless morning just before dawn, you will witness a sight that few are aware of: the sun rising above the horizon, its rays shining down Market Street through the arch that appears to support Philadelphia's central seat of government.

-Believe it or not there are many other lesser known occult sites in the city of Philadelphia and the surrounding area that would have exhausted a single blog post; therefore, I plan to highlight those lesser traveled sites in The Occult History of Philadelphia Part II.
-Finally I want to share one disclaimer about this article and particularly the word "occult."
-The mere mention of the word "occult" brings to mind images of the devil, or thoughts of movies like The Omen or The Exorcist; however, the fact of the matter is its a little less exciting.
-The word occult simply means hidden, as in hidden Philadelphia, so feel free to explore these sites without the fear of being possessed, but rather view it as an introduction to an obscured fascinating chapter in the history of Philadelphia.
+Believe it or not, there are numerous lesser-known occult sites in Philadelphia and its surrounding areas that would overwhelm a single blog post.
+Therefore, I plan to feature these less-visited locations in The Occult History of Philadelphia Part II.
+I also want to provide a disclaimer about this article, particularly regarding the term "occult."
+The word "occult" often conjures images of the devil or thoughts of films like The Omen or The Exorcist.
+However, in reality, it's not as thrilling.
+The term "occult" simply means hidden, as in hidden Philadelphia.
+So, feel free to explore these sites without fearing possession, and instead, see it as an introduction to a fascinating, obscured chapter in Philadelphia's history.

 Further Reading: